Elementary School Teacher

 In this lesson, students explore critical media literacy and begin creating their advertisements.

-In this lesson, students engage in critical media literacy, investigate the impacts of petroleum extraction, and create media to promote sustainable alternatives to petroleum-based products.
+In this lesson, students engage in critical media literacy investigating the impacts of petroleum extraction, and promote sustainable alternatives.